List of New Testament verses not included in modern English translations: Mark 16:9–20

 But they reported briefly to Peter and those with him all that they had been told.
 After this, Jesus himself sent out by means of them, from east to west, the sacred and imperishable proclamation of eternal salvation.

-This shorter ending appears, by itself without the longer ending, after verse 8, in only one manuscript, an Italic manuscript (Codex Bobbiensis, "k"), of the 4th or 5th century.
+This shorter ending appears, by itself without the longer ending, after verse 8, in only one manuscript, an Italic manuscript, Codex Bobbiensis, of the 4th or 5th century.
 However, there are a handful of other sources that contain the shorter ending then add the longer ending after it.
-The shorter ending is found in Greek in Fragment Sinaiticum ("0112") (7th century), Fragment Parisiense ("099") (8th cent.), Codex Regius ("L") (8th cent.) and Codex Athous Laurae ("Ψ") (8th or 9th century); in the first three it is preceded with a copyist's note about being found in only some manuscripts, in Ψ it follows verse 8 without such a note, and in all four the shorter ending is followed by the longer ending.
+The shorter ending is found in Greek in Fragment Sinaiticum (0112) (7th century), Fragment Parisiense (Uncial 099) (8th century), Codex Regius (8th century), and Codex Athous Lavrensis (8th or 9th century); in the first three it is preceded with a copyist's note about being found in only some manuscripts, in Codex Athous Lavrensis it follows verse 8 without such a note, and in all four the shorter ending is followed by the longer ending.
 It is also reported to appear similarly (first shorter, then longer ending) in some ancient versions.
-Wherever the shorter ending appears, even when combined with the longer ending, there is some separation in the text (decoration or a copyist's notation) immediately after verse 8; the only exception being Codex Ψ, which treats the shorter ending as the proper continuation after verse 8 – but then inserts a copyist's note before providing the longer ending.
+Wherever the shorter ending appears, even when combined with the longer ending, there is some separation in the text (decoration or a copyist's notation) immediately after verse 8; the only exception being Codex Athous Lavrensis, which treats the shorter ending as the proper continuation after verse 8 – but then inserts a copyist's note before providing the longer ending.

 The very existence of the shorter ending, whose composition is estimated as the middle of the 2nd century, is taken as evidence that the longer ending is not appreciably older, because the shorter ending would not have been worked up if the longer ending were then readily available.

 As a result, there are five possible endings to the Gospel of Mark: (1) An abrupt ending at end of verse 8; (2) the longer ending following verse 8; (3) the longer ending including the "Freer Logion"; (4) the shorter ending following verse 8; and (5) the shorter and longer endings combined.